shantek/DurabilityAlert-Continued/README.md

 # Durability Alert - Continued

-This plugin is the continued development of the original [Durability Alert plugin](https://github.com/christopherwalkerml/DurabilityAlert), done so with permission from the original author.

 Alerts the user of low durability items.
 Percent and toggle defined by user.

 ### What is Durability Alert?